snow9351/sark/README.md

    - Stay updated with the latest news in technology, sports, business, and more.

 2. **Chat Assistant AI 🤖**
-   - Provides instant assistance with navigating the Talx website.
+   - Provides instant assistance with navigating the Sark website.
    - Offers career guidance and answers tech-related queries.

 3. **ResumeAI 📄**